bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 Any error `_!` is handled by the `when` transition that might result in a successor state `P?` or _nothing_ depending on the actual `error`.

-#### IO-Devices
+#### System Externals
 In a system build out of processes and channels input devices like a mouse or a keyboard become endpoints (processes) that feed data into a particular channel.
 Sockets become types of channels and so forth.
-From the point of view of a program composed out of processes there are just channels and streams to affect the _outside world_.
+From the point of view of a program that is composed out of processes there are just channels and streams to affect the _outside world_.

 ## Modules _(Artefacts)_

 ### Libraries

 ## Types _(Type System)_
 (list sorts of types here - type constructors)
+- we don#t go and look what something is. its known or dispatched
+- introspection/reflection

 ### Specialisation -- Generalisation _(Type Polymorphism)_
 The bruno type system uses a type polymorphism that is crucially different